 Actions and Triggers

 Tasker provides over 350 ready-to-use actions that users can combine to create automated workflows.
-When a condition becomes true, it triggers the app to perform the action automatically — actions like sending an SMS, creating a notification, or opening an app.
-Actions also include changing a system setting such as a WiFi connection, lowering media volume levels, or turning Dark Mode on.
+When a condition becomes true, it triggers the app to perform the action automatically like sending an SMS, creating a notification, or changing any system setting.
+Actions include changing the setting of the Wi-Fi connection, lowering the volume levels, or turning Dark Mode on.

 Most of the available actions do not require root level access.
 Users can also manually trigger actions using launcher shortcuts, quick setting tiles, or long-pressing volume buttons.

-The Tasker app regularly updates its features, allowing users to create their own user interface, called Scenes, that display the information they want.
+The Tasker app allows users to create their own user interface, called Scenes, that display the information they want.
 Users can create an interactive overlay that displays ticker-type notifications, a Smart Home control button on a lock screen, or a custom navigation bar.

 They can also create a custom screen recorder with an always-present start and stop button on the navigation bar.
 Further, Join is a remote Tasker app that allows users to trigger tasks from another Android device or PC.